 When he realized the load I was pedaling versus the journey ahead, a new friend chastised that I had planned poorly.
-Conceding I had indeed scant strategy, I countered, “Which story is more compelling?
+Conceding I had indeed scant strategy, I continued, “But which story is more compelling?
 One: I anticipated and prepared for every eventuality.
 There were no surprises.
 Or two: I had no idea what I’d gotten myself into.
 These were the surprises ahead.
 This is what I learned.”

 Which would you rather tell?
-Which story would you rather live?
+Which would you rather live?

 Miles later, I came upon a fellow pushing the bike and trailer shown in the accompanying photo.
 My first reaction was, “Wow!
 You’re having a bad day,” to which he countered, “No, this will make for a good story.”
 And, with benefit of his wisdom, yes, it was.
 Enough so that, five years and thousands of miles later, I’m sharing it again here.